jjgwi/inverse-spectral-projectors/README.md

 Companion code for the paper "Projector-Based Separation of Boundary Response and Mass in Short-Range Force EFTs" (arXiv: [XXXX.XXXXX]).

-This repository contains a reference implementation of the synthetic benchmark used in the paper: a spectral forward model (mode-sum for the thermal free energy) and a regression-stencil projector that compresses a finite scan window into a robust scalar statistic for inference.
+This repository contains a reference implementation of the synthetic benchmark used in the paper: "Projector-Based Separation of Boundary Response and Mass in Short-Range Force EFTs" using a spectral forward model (mode-sum for the thermal free energy) and a regression-stencil projector that compresses a finite scan window into a robust scalar statistic for inference.

 ## Contents